-The Merrell Jungle Moc Slip-On is perfect for those who want the comfort of a walking shoe without the look of one.
+The Merrell Jungle Moc Slip-On is one of the best travel shoes for those who want the comfort of a walking shoe without the look of one.
 These slip-ons feature a compression-molded foot frame for stability and cushioning.
 They are made from high-quality suede that has been specially treated to be water and stain-resistant.

 Unlike many other water-resistant products, the Jungle Moc Slip-Ons are relatively breathable thanks to their mesh lining, so your feet will always stay cool.
 While they do not have laces, the elastic goring along the sides helps ensure a snug fit.